-- This group is a closed group, meaning that everyone we start the group with should be aiming to completing it. - We ask that no one take a space that they cannot commit to holding across the four weeks as this restricts access to others. - There will be no new members entering the group if anyone decides to leave. - There will be no refunds for sessions that are missed, this program is billed in a block.
+- This group is a closed group, meaning that everyone we start the group with should be aiming to completing it. - We ask that no one take a space that they cannot commit to holding across the twelve weeks as this restricts access to others. - There will be no new members entering the group if anyone decides to leave. - There will be no refunds for sessions that are missed.
 NDIS participants will be charged as per the NDIA cancellation policy.